-We've tackled the question before of why you might want to use salted butter, but almost every pastry chef, cookbook author, and food blogger out there will tell you that when it comes to using salted or unsalted butter for baking, there's only one kind of butter you should use.
+We've tackled the question before of why you might want to use salted butter, but almost every pastry chef, cookbook author, and, test kitchen intern, food blogger out there will tell you that when it comes to using salted or unsalted butter for baking, there's only one kind of butter you should use.
 For the best-baked goods, from sugar cookies to pie crust to pound cake, the unsalted variety is the preferred butter.

 Which is Better: Salted or Unsalted Butter for Baking